| |

 before fixing any construction damage.
 The reason for this is that the

-It may be just the slow resolution of the underlying stresses brought about by the
+construction is finished.
+Such worsening of damage doesn't necessarily mean the house is experiencing damage from some new source.
+It may be just the slow resolution of the underlying stresses brought about by the construction

 People sometimes come home from work and find damage that they think is new, which they attribute to nearby construction.
-Only occasionally are the damaging events or operations witnessed while the damage is occurring.
-Time of damage onset is usually vital to establishing causation.
-It is often estimated in litigation contexts by "experts", based on appearance of crack edges, using
+Only rarely are the damaging events or operations witnessed in conjunction with damage formation.
+Thus, time of damage onset is usually vital to establishing causation.
+It is often

 assumptions and judgments which are scientifically questionable.